strawcity/guitar-effects/README.md

 8. **AttributeError: 'cdata' has no field 'time'**: This is a known issue with sounddevice on Raspberry Pi.
 The project has been fixed to use `time_module` instead of `time` to avoid conflicts with CFFI callbacks.
+9. **Segmentation fault**: This can be caused by audio threading conflicts.
+The project has been updated to use a single audio stream with mixed output to prevent crashes.
+If you still experience crashes, try increasing the buffer size in the audio_loop method.

 #### Linux Specific